Australian Institute of Health and Welfare (2022) Dementia in Australia, AIHW, Australian Government, accessed 08 October 2022.

 PDF | 13.3Mb

-The Australian Burden of Disease Study (ABDS) 2018 provides Australian-specific burden of disease estimates for the total population for 2018, 2015, 2011 and 2003, as well as estimates of the disease burden attributable to specific risk factors.
+The Australian Burden of Disease Study (ABDS) 2018 provides Australian-specific burden of disease estimates for the total population for 2018, 2015, 2011 and 2003 and for the Indigenous Australian population for 2018, 2011 and 2003, as well as estimates of the disease burden attributable to specific risk factors.
 The study utilised and adapted methods developed as part of the previous ABDS 2015 and 2011 (AIHW 2019; AIHW 2016).
 The ABDS uses Australian data sources and adapts the methods from global studies to produce estimates that are relevant to the Australian context (AIHW 2016).

 The fatal burden estimates for dementia were derived from the AIHW National Mortality Database and are considered to be of high quality.
 National non-fatal burden estimates for dementia were based on prevalence rates published in this online report applied to the relevant Australian estimated resident populations.
 The severity distribution was based on estimates published by Barendregt & Bonneux (1998) for those aged under 80 and from a study by Lucca et al. (2015) for those aged 80 and over.
 The quality of the non-fatal burden estimates could be improved if more recent and more generalisable data on dementia prevalence and severity in Australia becomes available.